 Do you have further questions?

-We're happy to answer any questions you have before you begin the aid application process.
-The Office of Financial Aid and Student Employment has a staff member dedicated to assisting students with DACA status, students who are long-term undocumented applicants, and students with a pending Green Card application through the financial aid process.
+The Office of Financial Aid and Student Employment has staff available to assist applicants with DACA status and with a pending Green Card application through the financial aid process.